 - 6. Install the battery pack refer to Replacing the battery pack section in Chapter 6, Power and Power-up Modes, if required. - 7.
-Turn your computer over. - Turn the computer on and make sure the added memory is recognized to confirmed it, Start → Control Panel → Performance and Maintenance → System icon.
+Turn your computer over. - 8.
+Turn the computer on and make sure the added memory is recognized to confirm this select Start → Control Panel → System and Security → System icon.